atteneder/glTFast/README.md

 See [Runtime Loading via Script](./Documentation~/glTFast.md#runtime-loading-via-script) in the documentation for more details and instructions how to [customize the loading behaviour](./Documentation~/glTFast.md#customize-loading-behavior) via script.

+### Editor Import

+Move or copy *glTF* files into your project's *Assets* folder, similar to other 3D formats:

+![Editor Import][import-gif]

+*glTFast* will import them to native Unity prefabs and add them to the asset database.

+See [Editor Import](./Documentation~/glTFast.md#editor-import) in the documentation for details.

 ## Project Setup

 ### Materials and Shader Variants